dsoto/WP17/outline.md

 - We observe higher ownership of rice cookers and refrigerators in areas with grid connections
 - Since these appliances require greater power and energy, we expect grid locations
 - We observe higher radio ownership with in microgrid areas
+- We ask whether a household owns an appliance of type $h$ for several types of appliances
 - $A_{h, i}$ is a 1 or zero variable for the presence of appliance type $i$ in surveyed household $h$
 - $F_{i} = \frac{1}{N_{vos}} \sum_{h}^{N_{vos}} A_{h, i}$ is the fraction of households owning appliance type $i$ and $N_s$ is the number of households with valid appliance surveys
 - We calculate $F_{i}$ over different samples like villages or access types